In this article

 • Duty of care procedures and emergency contacts

-A corporate travel policy also supports finance teams by curbing out-of-policy spend, streamlining the expense reimbursement process, and simplifying how they track and report on travel expenses.
+A business travel policy also supports finance teams by curbing out-of-policy spend, streamlining the expense reimbursement process, and simplifying how they track and report on travel expenses.
+With more accurate data at their fingertips, leadership teams can make more informed decisions about the effectiveness of the company’s travel initiatives.

 What should you include in your company’s travel policy?

-Travel booking procedure
+Travel booking procedures

 Air travel guidelines